Subhrangsu90/100-Days-of-Code/README.md

 - Worked with word blanks for dynamic string creation.

 ### Key Concepts Explored

 - String concatenation for building complex strings.
 - String immutability and its implications.
 - Using bracket notation to access characters in a string.

 Enhancing my JavaScript skills through string manipulations! 💻🔗 #100DaysOfCode #JavaScript

+## Day 21: JavaScript Arrays & Functions Mastery

+### What I Learned

+- Stored multiple values in variables using arrays.
+- Nested arrays for multi-dimensional data structures.
+- Accessed and modified array data with indexes.
+- Manipulated arrays using push, pop, shift, and unshift methods.
+- Created a shopping list using arrays.

+### Key Concepts Explored

+- Writing reusable code with functions.
+- Passing values to functions with arguments.
+- Returning values from functions.
+- Understanding global and local scope in functions.

+Building strong foundations with arrays and functions in JavaScript! 💪💻 #100DaysOfCode #JavaScript

 ## Connect with Me